gonzalober/grad-tech-test-python/README.md

 The data set in the test ends at parent 4, but imagine any number of parents and childs could be passed to this function.

+When the test passes clean up your code.
-Spend time formatting your code and making it look nice.
+It's worth spending time formatting and simplifing thins.
+It's more important that humans can read your code than computers.
-Tools like eslint do some amazing things 🕶
+Software tools like `eslint` do some amazing things 🕶